 The opportunities for automation are so powerful these days, we can automate almost anything in a print workflow.
 Combine Tharstern’s API with our (admittedly nerdy) enthusiasm for producing cool new integrations, and you get some very exciting stuff.

 It really is worth the effort

 A printer’s dream is to have as much lights out automation as possible and we’re helping them make this happen.
 But it’s having the vision to think you can reach this level of automation that’s important.
 It’ll take time and a lot of effort to get to this point, but it’s worth it.
-Keith McMurtrie, John Murphy and I are all a bit geeky, so we get excited about trying new processes that haven’t been tried before.
+Keith McMurtrie (CEO at Tharstern), John Murphy (Workflow Specialist) and I are all a bit geeky, so we get excited about trying new processes that haven’t been tried before.
 We’re very enthusiastic about discovering new automation opportunities that work in conjunction with Tharstern.